alecthomas/waffle/README.md

 injector.get(BackdoorServer).start()
 ```

-### waffle.web.flask.FlaskModule
+### waffle.web.clastic.WebModule

-Exposes Flask through an injector module.
+Integrates [Clastic](https://github.com/mahmoud/clastic) through an injector module.
 This is the core module for providing web application support.

-### waffle.web.flask.AllImportedControllersModule
+### waffle.web.clastic.AllImportedRoutesModule

 Automatically binds all imported `@route` endpoints.
 This obviates the need for the `@controllers` decorator on entry points.

 ### waffle.web.db.DatabaseSessionModule

-A module that manages DB session lifecycle in Flask requests.
+A module that manages DB session lifecycle in HTTP requests.
 This basically resets the session at the end of each request.

 ### waffle.web.template.TemplateModule